logancyang/obsidian-copilot/README.md

 <details>
   <summary>"model_not_found"</summary>

+  - You need to have access to some of the models like GPT-4 or Azure ones to use them.
+If you don't, sign up on their waitlist!
   - A common misunderstanding I see is that some think they have access to GPT-4 API when they get ChatGPT Plus subscription.
 That is not true. *You need to get access to GPT-4 API to use the GPT-4 model in this plugin*.
 Please check if you can successfully use your model in the OpenAI playground first https://platform.openai.com/playground?mode=chat&model=gpt-4.
 If not, you can apply for GPT-4 API access here https://openai.com/waitlist/gpt-4-api.
 Once you have access to the API, you can use GPT-4 with this plugin without the ChatGPT Plus subsciption!
   - Reference issue: https://github.com/logancyang/obsidian-copilot/issues/3#issuecomment-1544583676
 </details>